How is childhood leukemia found?

-The physical exam will likely focus on any swollen lymph nodes, areas of bleeding or bruising, or signs of infection.
-A full exam of the nervous system may also be done.
-The child's eyes and mouth will likely be looked at carefully.
+The physical exam will probably focus on any swollen lymph nodes, areas of bleeding or bruising, or signs of infection.
+The nervous system may also be examined thoroughly.
+The child’s eyes and mouth will be looked at carefully.
 The doctor will feel the belly for signs of a swollen spleen or liver.

-The doctor may also get a blood sample to check your child's blood counts.
-If these are not normal, the doctor may refer you to a childhood cancer doctor (a pediatric oncologist), who may run one or more of the tests described below.
+The doctor may also get a blood sample from a vein or from a “finger stick” to check your child’s blood cell counts (see below).
+If these are not normal and the doctor thinks your child might have leukemia, he or she could refer you to a childhood cancer doctor (a pediatric oncologist), who may run one or more of these tests.

 Types of tests used to look for leukemia in children

-Blood cell counts: Blood tests will be done on blood drawn from a vein or from a "finger stick."
-Most children with leukemia will have too many white cells in their blood and not enough red blood cells or platelets.
+Blood cell counts: Most children with leukemia will have too many white cells in their blood and not enough red blood cells or platelets.
 Also, the white blood cells will be blasts, an early type of blood cell normally found in the bone marrow but not in the blood.
 Changes in the numbers of different cell types and how these cells look under the microscope often make the doctor suspect leukemia.
-But usually a sample of bone marrow will need to be taken to be certain.
+But usually a sample of bone marrow will need to be taken to be sure.

-Bone marrow aspiration and biopsy: Bone marrow samples are taken by doing a bone marrow aspiration and biopsy – 2 tests that are usually done at the same time.
-The samples are most often taken from the back of the pelvic (hip) bones, although in some cases they may be taken from the breastbone or other bones.
+Bone marrow aspiration and biopsy: Bone marrow samples are taken by doing a bone marrow aspiration and biopsy – usually at the same time.
+The samples are most often taken from the pelvic (hip) bones, although sometimes they may be taken from the breastbone or other bones.

 Spinal tap (lumbar puncture): This test is done to look for leukemia cells in the liquid around the brain and spinal cord (cerebrospinal fluid or CSF).

 For this test, the doctor first numbs an area in the lower part of the back over the spine.
-The doctor may also give the child medicine to make him or her sleep during the test.
+Often the doctor gives the child medicine to make him or her sleep during the test.
 A small hollow needle is placed between the bones of the spine to draw out some of the fluid, which is checked for leukemia cells.
 It is important that someone who is an expert does this test.
-If the spinal tap isn't done right and some blood leaks into the CSF, leukemia cells could get into the fluid and grow there.
+If the spinal tap isn’t done right and some blood leaks into the CSF, leukemia cells could get into the fluid and grow there.

 For children already known to have leukemia, a lumbar puncture can also be used to give chemotherapy drugs into the CSF to try to prevent or treat the spread of leukemia to the spinal cord and brain.

-Lymph node biopsy: For this test, a whole lymph node is removed.
-If the node is near the skin's surface, this is a simple operation.
+Lymph node biopsy: This test is rarely needed for children with leukemia.
+For this test, a whole lymph node is removed.
+If the node is near the skin, this is a simple operation.
 But it may be more complex if the node is inside the chest or belly.
-Most often the child will need general anesthesia (where the child is in a deep asleep).
-This test is rarely needed for children with leukemia.
+Most often the child will need general anesthesia (where the child is in a deep sleep).

 Lab tests for leukemia

-A doctor with special training in lab tests (a pathologist) will look at all of the test samples (blood, bone marrow, CSF, and lymph node tissue) under a microscope.
-The doctor looks at the size and shape of the cells as well as other features to classify the cells into specific types.
+A doctor with special training will look at all of the test samples (blood, bone marrow, CSF, and lymph node tissue) under a microscope.
+The doctor looks at the size and shape of the cells as well as other features to tell what type they are.

 A key factor is whether or not the cells look mature.
-Leukemia cells do not have the features of normal blood cells and do not work well in fighting infections.
 The most immature cells are called blasts.
 Having too many blasts in the sample, especially in the blood, is a typical sign of leukemia.

 Other blood tests: If the child does have leukemia, other blood tests will be done to measure certain chemicals in the blood to see how well the liver, kidneys, and other organs are working.
 Tests may also be done to check for infections so they can be treated right away.

-Imaging tests are ways of taking pictures of the inside of the body.
-Leukemia does not usually form tumors, so imaging tests aren't as useful as they are for other types of cancer.
+Imaging tests take pictures of the inside of the body.
+Leukemia does not usually form tumors, so imaging tests aren’t as useful as they are for other types of cancer.
 But some of these tests might be done in children with leukemia to get a better idea of the extent of the disease or to look for other problems like infections.

-Chest x-rays: A chest x-ray can help tell if the thymus or lymph nodes in the chest are swollen.
-It can also help to look for pneumonia if the child seems to have a lung infection.
+Chest x-ray: A chest x-ray can help tell if the thymus or lymph nodes in the chest are swollen.
+It can also help look for pneumonia if the child seems to have a lung infection.

 Instead of taking one picture, like a regular x-ray, a CT scanner takes many pictures as it rotates around your child.
-A computer then combines these pictures into detailed pictures of the part of the body that is being studied.
+A computer then combines these into detailed pictures of the part of the body being studied.

 MRI (magnetic resonance imaging): An MRI is like a CT scan except that magnets and radio waves are used to make the pictures instead of x-rays.
 MRI scans are helpful in looking at the brain and spinal cord.

 Ultrasound: Ultrasound uses sound waves to make a picture of the inside of the body.
-Ultrasound can be used to look for enlarged organs inside the belly.
-This is an easy test to have done.
+Ultrasound can be used to look for enlarged lymph nodes or organs inside the belly.
+This is a fairly easy test to have done.
 Your child simply lies on a table, and a technician moves a sort of wand over the part of the body being looked at.

-Gallium scan and bone scan: These scans are not often done for childhood leukemias, but they may be useful if the child has bone pain that might be caused by infection or cancer in the bones.
-They are done in a way much like PET scans.
-If the child has already been found to have leukemia or if a PET scan has already been done, there is often no need for these scans.
+Bone scan: This test is not done often for childhood leukemias, but it may be useful if the child has bone pain that might be caused by infection or cancer in the bones.
+It is done in a way much like a PET scan.
+If the child has already been found to have leukemia or if a PET scan has already been done, there is often no need for this test.